drcereceres/UpStream/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= [1.12.2] - @todo =

+Added:
+* Added support for the new Calendar View extension
+* Added new action on frontend to render custom HTML after the list on projects page

+Fixed:
+* Fixed some items count widgets displaying fuzzy numbers

 = [1.12.1] - 2017-09-19 =

 Changed: